hyperledger/iroha/docs/source/references/config.md

 ## `disable_panic_terminal_colors`

-Disable coloring of the backtrace and error report on panic.
+Disable coloring of the backtrace and error report on panic

 Has type `bool`.
 Can be configured via environment variable `IROHA_DISABLE_PANIC_TERMINAL_COLORS`